Take all my loves, my love, yea take them all;

 Kill me with spites yet we must not be foes.

-Sonnet 40: Translation to modern English
+Sonnet 40 in modern English

 Take everything I love, my love; yes, take it all.
 What do you have then, that you didn’t have before?
 Not love that you could call true love, my love; all my love was already yours before you took this extra love from me.
 If you make love to another person instead of accepting my love I can’t blame you, love, because you’re just using my love.
 But still, you are to blame if you deceive yourself by taking from someone else what you won’t take from me.
 I forgive that robbery, dear thief, even though you’re stealing from someone so poor.
 And yet, everyone who loves knows that it’s more hurtful to be wounded by someone one loves than by an enemy.
 You – gracious and lascivious at the same time, in whom everything bad appears good – may kill me with hurtfulness, but we must not be enemies.